 Drum applicants must audition using the drum kit provided by The New School and are not allowed to use their own cymbals.

-Applicants submitting an audition recording may upload audition tracks directly to the Office of Admission.
+Applicants submitting an audition recording must use Acceptd.
+The service fee is $25.
 (Select "Online" as your audition option on the application form.)

 All audition recordings must be made with a live rhythm section.
 Recordings done with pre-recorded accompaniment will not be accepted.
 While the audio of audition recordings should be high quality, we do not require applicants to record their auditions in a professional studio.
 All audition recording files must be clearly labeled with the applicant's name, the instrument, and the title of each track.

-Audition recordings must be received at the Office of Admission by the following deadlines:
+Audition recordings must be received at the Office of Admission by the dates indicated on the Application Deadlines page.